The University of Auckland

 Browse

-ATP evoked responses from the carotid body in Wistar and spontaneously hypertensive rats
+Exacerbated ATP transmission in the carotid body is linked to glomus cell proliferation in spontaneously hypertensive rats

 Version 4 2024-05-16, 00:30